Sapphire: Natural sapphires

 Sapphire is one of the two gem-varieties of corundum, the other being ruby (defined as corundum in a shade of red).
-Although blue is the best-known sapphire color, they occur in other colors, including gray and black, and also can be colorless.
+Although blue is the best-known sapphire color, it occurs in other colors, including gray and black, and also can be colorless.
 A pinkish orange variety of sapphire is called padparadscha.

-Significant sapphire deposits are found in Australia, Afghanistan, Cambodia, Cameroon, China (Shandong), Colombia, Ethiopia, India (Kashmir), Kenya, Laos, Madagascar, Malawi, Mozambique, Myanmar (Burma), Nigeria, Rwanda, Sri Lanka, Tanzania, Thailand, United States (Montana) and Vietnam.
+Significant sapphire deposits are found in Australia, Afghanistan, Cambodia, Cameroon, China (Shandong), Colombia, Ethiopia, India (Jammu and Kashmir), Kenya, Laos, Madagascar, Malawi, Mozambique, Myanmar (Burma), Nigeria, Rwanda, Sri Lanka, Tanzania, Thailand, United States (Montana) and Vietnam.
 Sapphire and rubies are often found in the same geographical settings, but they generally have different geological formations.
 For example, both ruby and sapphire are found in Myanmar's Mogok Stone Tract, but the rubies form in marble, while the sapphire forms in granitic pegmatites or corundum syenites.

 Every sapphire mine produces a wide range of quality, and origin is not a guarantee of quality.
-For sapphire, Kashmir receives the highest premium, although Burma, Sri Lanka, and Madagascar also produce large quantities of fine quality gems.
+For sapphire, Jammu and Kashmir receives the highest premium, although Burma, Sri Lanka, and Madagascar also produce large quantities of fine quality gems.

 The cost of natural sapphires varies depending on their color, clarity, size, cut, and overall quality.
 Sapphires that are completely untreated are worth far more than those that have been treated.
 Geographical origin also has a major impact on price.
 For most gems of one carat or more, an independent report from a respected laboratory such as GIA, Lotus Gemology, or SSEF, is often required by buyers before they will make a purchase.

 Colors

-Sapphires in colors other than blue are called "fancy" or "parti-colored" sapphires.
+Sapphires in colors other than blue are called "fancy" sapphires.
+"Parti sapphire" is used for multicolor stones with zoning of different colors (hues), but not different shades.

-Fancy sapphires are often found in yellow, orange, green, brown, purple and violet hues.
+Fancy sapphires are found in yellow, orange, green, brown, purple, violet, and practically any other hue.

-Blue sapphire

 Gemstone color can be described in terms of hue, saturation, and tone.
 Hue is commonly understood as the "color" of the gemstone.
 Saturation refers to the vividness or brightness of the hue, and tone is the lightness to darkness of the hue.

+Blue sapphire

 Blue sapphire exists in various mixtures of its primary (blue) and secondary hues, various tonal levels (shades) and at various levels of saturation (vividness).

 Blue sapphires are evaluated based upon the purity of their blue hue.
 Violet and green are the most common secondary hues found in blue sapphires.
 The highest prices are paid for gems that are pure blue and of vivid saturation.
 Gems that are of lower saturation, or are too dark or too light in tone are of less value.
-However, color preferences are a personal taste, like a flavor of ice cream.
+However, color preferences are a personal taste.

 The 423 carat Logan sapphire in the National Museum of Natural History, in Washington, D.C., is one of the largest faceted gem-quality blue sapphires in existence.
-The 422.66-ct Siren of Serendip in the Houston Museum of Natural Science is another stunning example of a Sri Lankan sapphire on public display.